leth4/InstantPipes/README.md

 Hold `shift` to select multiple points.
 Press `A` to select every point of the selected pipe.

 Every pipe is a separate submesh, so you can assign separate materials by dragging them into the scene view.

+## Troubleshooting

+> Pipes appear squashed

+- Toggle and re-toggle rings, that should fix it.
+Will hopefully find a proper fix soon.

+> Dragging my cursor doesn't do anything

+- Make sure you have the `Create` tab selected
+- Make sure you're pointing at a surface with a collider
+- Make sure Gizmos are enabled
+- If nothing else helped, try resetting the editor layout to default

+> Pipes can't find a way

+- Set the `Iterations` higher, that will make the algorithm try for longer before giving up
+- Set the `Grid Size` higher, this way the algorithm can find a way with less iterations
+- Tone down the `Chaos`, `Straight Priority` and `Near Obstacle Priority` values, those make it harder to find a way